hidny/MikeTsCubeCode/README.md

 * Relevant code may be complicated, but it's only around 800 lines.
 * I tried to reduce branching by suggesting that the compiler do arithmetic instead of branching in the getNeighbourIndex() function, and I think the compiler actually understood!
 * This probably could be rewritten in C, or assembly for better results.
 If I were interested in writing C or assembly for optimizations, this would be what I would work on.
 * It got better results when it was ported to Rust.
-See Loïc Damien's code: https://gitlab.com/dzamlo/polycubes  , and also see the PR requests for an impressively fast version of the code.
+See Loïc Damien's code: https://gitlab.com/dzamlo/polycubes2  , and also see the PR requests for an impressively fast version of the code: https://gitlab.com/dzamlo/polycubes2/-/merge_requests/2
 * I didn't use a profiler, and I just used my intuition.
 I wouldn't be surprised if an expert can do much better.

 * Tricks to precompute a few things: